tibco-bnl/workshop-tibco-platform/README.md

         1. [Login to an Ubuntu AWS or Azure instance](docs/baseplatforms/login-to-an-ubuntu-aws-or-azure-instance.md).
         2. [Prepare the platform deployment with minikube](docs/baseplatforms/prepare-platform-deployment-minikube.md).

-2) Docker Desktop Kubernetes.
-When using Docker Desktop for WSL, the included Kubernetes environment can be used.
-Nevertheless a side-car Ubuntu image need to be setup to install the TIBCO platform.

 ## (C) Deploy the platform
 Once a Kubernetes platform (controlplain and dataplain) is installed the TIBCO platform can be installed.
 For that the following procedures apply: